-I wish to acknowledge the help, encouragement, and invaluable advice and guidance in the writing of this thesis given by my supervisor, Huw Beynon.
-Thanks are also due to David Rosenberg, without whose constant pressure this project would certainly not have been started, and probably not have been finished.
-Ted Jones was a constant source of intellectual stimulation and fruitful argument, and I also wish to record my gratitude for their advice and criticism offered by John Crook, Bob Greenwood, Bob Miller, Terry Austrin, John Paterson, David Lister, and Marilyn Polan.
+I would like to record my thanks for the help, encouragement, and invaluable advive and guidance in the writing of this thesis given by my supervisor, Muw Beyren.
+Thanks are also due to David Rosenberg, without whose constant pressure this project would certainly not have been started.
+Ted Jones was a constant course of intellectual stimulation and fruitful argument, and Professor Z. Bauman and Irving Velody suggested amendements which have valuably improved the argument.
+I also wish to record my gratitude for the advice and criticism offerred at various stages by John Crook, Bob Greenwood, Terry Austria, Bob Miller, David Lister and Marilyn Polan.